 PART 2: RED FLAGS FOR FRAUD

+While the executor began work on the estate accountings, the trustees of the estate, (and its beneficiaries) met with their lawyer, Randle S. Davis.
 Davis was an attorney at Lassiter, Tidwell, Davis, Keller and Hogan, which now is called Farmer Purcell Lassiter & White, the business home to Nashville’s former mayor, Bill Purcell.

-Court transcripts show that the trustees met with Davis after their father’s death and Davis assured them that their father’s affairs were “cut and dried.”
+Court transcripts show that the trustees met with Davis after their father’s death and Davis assured them that their father’s affairs were “cut and dried.’

 RED FLAGS FOR FRAUD:

 The trustees left the meeting empty handed.
 The estate that Davis had said was “cut and dried ” had just triggered a red flag for fraud.
 They immediately informed the firm that the executor was hiding their father’s records and was making a claim for more assets than had been agreed on in the pre-nuptial.

 According to the Association of Certified Fraud Examiners, red-flags for fraud are triggered when records are missing or concealed.
 The ACFE is the world’s largest professional organization dedicated to fraud prevention, detection and recovery.
 Based in Austin, Texas the group has 80,000 members worldwide.